ojarva/backupmanagement-django/README.md

 What
 ====

 This is backup management software used by Futurice.
-Basic idea is to empower employees to manage their own backup disks (virtual disks in LVM).
+Every employee can create personal backup disk (virtual disk in LVM) using this website.
 System sets up separate user account and password for backups.
 Idea is to separate backups from normal user passwords.

 Prerequisities
 --------------

 * Backup storage in LVM disk (/dev/backupdisks in our setup)
 * ext4 (or btrfs, may not work.
-Futurice currently uses ext4)
+We use ext4 at Futurice)
 * ACLs enabled (usually it's)
 * Django installed (>= 1.3.1)
 * django_compressor
-* Web server with authentication (Futurice uses single sign-on, but for example basic auth is fine).
-Preferrably https as password is highly confidential.
+* Web server with authentication (We use single sign-on at Futurice, but for example basic auth is fine).
+Preferrably https as the password is rather sensitive information.
-* Samba (for Windows backups, see also INSTALL.samba.txt)
+* Samba (for Windows backups, see also INSTALL.samba.md)
-* netatalk (for AFP support, see also INSTALL.afp.txt)
+* netatalk (for AFP support, see also INSTALL.afp.md)
 * rrdtool

 Copy-paste for installing packages: